Tiburonia

 Tiburonia is a genus of jellyfish in the family Ulmaridae.
 It was reported in 2003, following the discovery of its only species yet identified, Tiburonia granrojo.
 It was discovered by a crew from MBARI led by George Matsumoto.
 Pieces of the medusae (bell margin and arms) were collected for morphological analysis, which eventually led to sequencing and taxonomic identification.
 The discovery of this organism led to not only a new species, but a new subfamily of Ulmaridae, called Tiburoniinae.
 Its genus was named Tiburonia after the ROV the crew were using, called Tiburon, meaning "shark" in Spanish.
-Because of this ROVs distinct maneuverability, all angles of the organisms were able to be observed, which is particularly important to the study of gelatinous pelagic invertebrates.
-Its species name was originally to be called "big ugly", but Kirsten Matsumoto, George Matsumoto's Wife, raised objections to this name, and renamed it granrojo, meaning "big red" in Spanish.
-Giving it the name Big Red Jellyfish.
+Its species name, granrojo, meaning "big red" in Spanish, leading to its English-language name, the big red jellyfish.